Dispatch-Aware Ragged Attention for Pruned Vision Transformers: Conclusion

 \section{Conclusion}

-We identified a dispatch-overhead bottleneck that prevents FlashAttention-2 varlen and PyTorch NestedTensor SDPA (results omitted, available on GitHub) from reflecting token-pruning savings at ViT-scale sequence lengths.
-By building a minimal Triton attention kernel with ${\sim}1.55\times$ lower dispatch overhead, we enable pruning-proportional speedups that existing APIs cannot deliver.
-Integrated into a complete pipeline, this yields up to $2.24\times$ throughput over padded execution while preserving bit-exact predictions across four pruning methods and three DeiT scales.
+We identified a dispatch-overhead bottleneck that prevents FlashAttention-2 varlen and PyTorch NestedTensor SDPA from reflecting token-pruning savings at ViT-scale sequence lengths.
+By building a minimal Triton attention kernel with ${\sim}2.1\times$ lower dispatch overhead on RTX~4000~Ada, we enable pruning-proportional speedups that existing APIs cannot deliver.
+Integrated into a complete pipeline, this yields up to $1.88\times$ throughput over padded execution at 224$\times$224, scaling to $2.51\times$ at 384$\times$384, with 9--12\% gains over FA2 at serving batch sizes (BS=1--4) and $2.17\times$ kernel-level improvement over FA2 at 80\% token pruning.
+Numerical equivalence is verified with bit-exact top-1 predictions.

-Our work highlights an under-explored regime: at the short sequence lengths common in vision (and increasingly in other domains with aggressive token compression), kernel dispatch cost---not arithmetic throughput---is the primary bottleneck.
+Our work highlights an under-explored regime: at the short sequence lengths common in vision, kernel dispatch cost---not arithmetic throughput---is the primary bottleneck.
 We hope this motivates framework developers to minimize dispatch overhead in variable-length APIs, and pruning researchers to benchmark against ragged execution rather than padded baselines.

 \textbf{Code availability.}\;All kernels, benchmarks, and result data are available at \url{https://github.com/saifmb0/sparse-vits}.

 { }